ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # HTTP Usage {#http-usage}

-A client interacts with the Oblivious Relay Resource by constructing an Encapsulated Request.
+A Client interacts with the Oblivious Relay Resource by constructing an Encapsulated Request.
 This Encapsulated Request is included as the content of a POST request to the Oblivious Relay Resource.
 This request MUST only contain those fields necessary to carry the Encapsulated Request: a method of POST, a target URI of the Oblivious Relay Resource, a header field containing the content type (see ({{iana-req}}), and the Encapsulated Request as the request content.
-In the request to the Oblivious Relay Resource, clients MAY include additional fields.
+In the request to the Oblivious Relay Resource, Clients MAY include additional fields.
 However, those fields MUST be independent of the Encapsulated Request and MUST be fields that the Oblivious Relay Resource will remove before forwarding the Encapsulated Request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.

-The client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the Target Resource.
-For the request the clients makes to the Target Resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
+The Client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the Target Resource.
+For the request the Clients makes to the Target Resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
 The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Target Resource respectively.

-In order to achieve the privacy and security goals of the protocol a client also needs to observe the guidance in {{client-responsibilities}}.
+In order to achieve the privacy and security goals of the protocol a Client also needs to observe the guidance in {{client-responsibilities}}.

-The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
-The content of this request is copied from the client.
-The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
+The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the Client request, except that the target URI is the Oblivious Gateway Resource.
+The content of this request is copied from the Client.
+The Oblivious Relay Resource MUST NOT add information to the request without the Client being aware of the type of information that might be added; see
 {{relay-responsibilities}} for more information on relay responsibilities.